 No Beater Brush or Retractable Beater Brush:

-Beater brushes are great for pulling dirt and debris out of carpeting, but once your vacuum is on a hard surface such as wood hard floors or tiled floors, these features become problematic.
+Beater brushes are great for pulling dirt, debris, and pet hair out of carpeting.
+However, once your vacuum is on a hard surface such as wood hard floors or tiled floors, these features become problematic.
 The stiff bristles on these brushes can cause damage to tile floors or wood floors.
 This is especially true of quarry tiles that do not have a protective glaze on top of them.

 Because of the strong bristles, you cannot depend on cleaning your tiled floors with brushes alone.
 Instead, you will want a vacuum cleaner that offers powerful suction.
-The deeper the indents of your grout, the more you will rely on this.
+The deeper the indents of your grout, the more you will rely on this powerful suction.
 Additionally, quarry tiles tend to be somewhat uneven, giving dirt and debris extra hiding spots, so a strong suction power is an absolute must.

 Every vacuum, no matter its purpose, needs a filtration system.
 However, this becomes even more important when you are cleaning tile floors.
-With carpeting, dirt and debris often become trapped, which while not the cleanest, does mean they are not easily pulled into the air and into your lungs.
-But on tile floor, any dirt and debris left gets into the air.
+With carpeting, dirt and debris often become trapped by your vacuum cleaner, which, while not the cleanest, does mean they are not very easily pulled into the air and into your lungs.
+But when it comes to tile floor, any dirt and debris left seeps into the air.
 For people who are sensitive to dust or pet hair, this is certainly something you will want to avoid.
 To remedy this, you will want to shop for a vacuum cleaner that traps this and makes it easy to dispose of.

 As you have no doubt noticed, tile can get pretty slippery.
-Because of this, you need wheels that do not slip, ensuring you can maintain control over the machine.
-Rubber is the best material, while plastic is the worst.
+Because of this, you need wheels that do not slip.
+This will ensure that you can maintain control over the machine.
+Rubber is the best material while plastic is the worst.
 However, sometimes you will find plastic wheels with a non-slip coating that are suitable.
 Having the right right wheels will not only protect your wood floors, but if you have tile flooring with a material such as silicone caulk, you will have the added benefit of keeping it in tip-top shape without wearing your tile flooring down.
 The right wheels will also ultimately lead to having an easy time cleaning as well.

 Ultimately, both types of vacuums can work.
-However, having a vacuum that offers a wet wash or wipe mode to steam and/or wipe your floors can make the process of cleaning your tile floors easier.
+However, having a vacuum that offers a wet wash or wipe mode to steam and wipe your floors can make the process of cleaning your tile floors easier.
 Having a steam mop capability on your vacuum cleaner will help eliminate the need for a separate mop as well.
 However, it should be noted that vacuum cleaners with wet wipes mean an additional cost when they need replaced.
 Not only that, but vacuum cleaners that offer a steamer often weigh more due to the water tank.
 When considering the best vacuum cleaner for your tile flooring, you must weigh the costs and benefits of opting for one with a steam mop.

 Our Top 10 Picks for the Best Vacuums for Tile Floors